Diatom33/glow-trails-PC/README.md

 - `--width`: Width of the video stream (default: 1280).
 - `--height`: Height of the video stream (default: 720).
 - `--export`: Path to save the output video to (default: None).
+- `--export-fps`: Choose the FPS for the exported video: 'average' to use the calculated average FPS or 'webcam' to use the webcam's FPS (default: 'average').

 Height and width must match one of the resolutions of the webcam. (findable with `v4l2-ctl --list-formats-ext -d /dev/video0`)